 The following script enables Outlook to automatically request a read receipt depending on the recipient.

 The variable 'Request' controls whether a read receipt should be requested (True) or not requested (False).
 The variable 'Addresses' holds the e-mail addresses.
 You can enter full e-mail addresses or domain names.
 Customize both variables for your needs, and enter the addresses delimited by a comma.

 Also note: It's always the recipient's decision whether or not the receipt will be sent to you.
 You can't influence that.

-Private Sub Application_ItemSend(ByVal Item As Object, Cancel As Boolean) If TypeOf Item Is Outlook.MailItem Then SetReadReceipt Item End If End Sub Private Sub SetReadReceipt(Mail As Outlook.MailItem) Dim i&, y& Dim Adr$ Dim Recipients As Outlook.Recipients Dim Addresses As Variant Dim Request As Boolean ' customize Request = True Addresses = Array("firstname.lastname@example.org", "@domain.com") Set Recipients = Mail.Recipients For i = 1 To Recipients.Count Adr = Recipients.Item(i) For y = 0 To UBound(Addresses) If InStr(1, Adr, Addresses(y), vbTextCompare) Then Mail.ReadReceiptRequested = Request Exit Sub End If Next y Next i End Sub
+Private Sub Application_ItemSend(ByVal Item As Object, Cancel As Boolean) If TypeOf Item Is Outlook.MailItem Then SetReadReceipt Item End If End Sub Private Sub SetReadReceipt(Mail As Outlook.MailItem) Dim i&, y& Dim Adr$ Dim Recipients As Outlook.Recipients Dim Addresses As Variant Dim Request As Boolean ' customize Request = True Addresses = Array("firstname.lastname@example.org", "@domain.com") Set Recipients = Mail.Recipients For i = 1 To Recipients.Count Adr = Recipients.Item(i).Address For y = 0 To UBound(Addresses) If InStr(1, Adr, Addresses(y), vbTextCompare) Then Mail.ReadReceiptRequested = Request Exit Sub End If Next y Next i End Sub

 |Determine the "identity" of your emails.
 Set with SAM the sender and the folder folder for sent items with the help of rules.|